Sam Millar: Later life

-Millar is active on social media, especially on Facebook.
-Since the Good Friday Agreement in 1998, he has been a vocal critic of Sinn Fein, and has been especially critical of the Adams-McGuinness leadership of the party.
-In 2024, Millar teamed up with another former PIRA Volunteer, John Crawley (author of 'The Yank: My Secret Life in The IRA') and the pair visited Italy to promote their respective biographical novels.
+Since the Good Friday Agreement in 1998, he has been a vocal critic of Sinn Féin, and has been critical of the Adams-McGuinness leadership of the party.

 Millar has been critical of the Israeli government's policies regarding Palestine, especially in the Gaza Strip.
-He has compared the military actions of the IDF in Gaza to Nazism.
+He has compared the military actions of the Israel Defense Forces in Gaza to Nazism.

-He resides in Belfast, Northern Ireland as of 2024.
+He resides in Belfast, Northern Ireland, as of 2024.